 If Mr. Chesler's employment is terminated by the Company or its successor without Cause either following the announcement of a Change in Control that subsequently occurs within two years following the Change in Control, or if Mr. Chesler terminates his employment for Good Reason within two years of a Change in Control, the agreement provides that Mr. Chesler will be entitled to receive a total amount equal to 2.99 times the compensation received by Mr. Chesler from the Company for the most recent calendar year, payable in 36 equal monthly installments.
-The payments to be received by Mr. Chesler will be reduced by any cash compensation that he receives from the Company or its successor following the Change in Control or after his termination of employment.
-Also, to the extent that any payment or distribution of any type would constitute an "excess parachute payment" as defined in Section 280(G) of the Internal Revenue Code, either the payments will be reduced to the largest amount that will result in no portion of those payments being subject to the excise tax imposed by Section 4999 of the Internal Revenue Code, or, if it would result in a better after-tax result, the payments will be made and the officer will be responsible for paying the excise tax.
+The payments to be received by Mr. Chesler will be reduced by any compensation that he receives from the Company or its successor following the Change in Control or after his termination of employment.
+Also, to the extent that any payment or distribution of any type would constitute an "excess parachute payment" as defined in Section 280(G) of the Internal Revenue

+Code, the payments will be reduced to the largest amount that will result in no portion of those payments being subject to the excise tax imposed by Section 4999 of the Internal Revenue Code.